MiladQolami/Mathematical-tools-for-neuroscience/README.md

-# Mathematical tools for neuroscience
+# Mathematical Tools for Neuroscience

-Fundamental mathematical tools will be overviewed with examples in Matlab
+This repository offers an exploration of essential mathematical tools integral to neuroscience.
+With practical examples in MATLAB, it is designed to enhance proficiency in key computational and mathematical techniques.

-___
+---

-Mathematical tools have become an essential part of modern neuroscience and inorder to do well in neurosciece everyone needs to learn at least some basice mathematical and computational skills.
+Mathematics and computational skills are crucial in modern neuroscience.
+To excel in this field, acquiring foundational mathematical competencies is indispensable.
+This repository aims to provide fundamental computational and mathematical methods utilized in neuroscience, enabling learners and researchers to deepen their understanding and improve their research capabilities.

-The aim of these repository is to provide fundamental computaional and mathematical methods used in neuroscience.
+---

 <cneter>
 <img src = 'https://github.com/MiladQolami/Mathematical-tools-for-neuroscience/blob/main/Topics%20.jpg'>